Korlai Fort: Where To Stay

 Less than 30 minutes from Korlai Fort are private 2-bedroom beach villas.
 Adorned in hues reminiscent of Goan and Portuguese architecture, these private villas are perched on a secluded stretch of Korlai beach with no permanent habitation for half a kilometer on either side.
 With nothing but the moonlight to keep company, it is the perfect spot for tourists to unwind and reconnect.
 The best and cheapest way to enjoy the real taste of sea-fort is staying in the abandoned church on the fort.
 The trekkers should carry a sleeping bag, torch, and drinking water for a night stay.
-The nearest Village is Chaul & Revdanda having all types of hotels, Homestays. recommended hotels as Fern Sylvanus resort, Awesome Cottages, Gokul cottage, Vasundhara Cottage & many more.
+The nearest Village is Chaul & Revdanda having all types of hotels, Homestays. recommended hotels as Archangel homestay, Fern Sylvanus resort, Awesome Cottages, Gokul cottage, Vasundhara Cottage & many more.